Best Home Cloud Storage: DIY Self-Hosted Cloud Storage Solutions in 2025

 1. Nextcloud – Best Personal Cloud Storage Service

-Nextcloud tops our list as the best product for creating a home cloud storage solution.
+Nextcloud tops our list as the best product for creating a self-hosted cloud storage solution.
 It is simple to set up and easy to use.
 Additionally, Nextcloud is a good platform for those who are less technically gifted, but also works very well for businesses with more complex needs.
 It’s flexible, letting you sign up with a provider, self-host or run Nextcloud on your own hardware.

 One of the best features is the Nextcloud hub, which is an online collaboration platform in a fully on-premises solution.
 The Nextcloud hub includes file sync and sharing, integrated office documentation collaboration and Nextcloud Talk for audio- and video-hosting capabilities.
-It also has mail, calendar and even AI capabilities.
+It also has mail, calendar and AI capabilities.

 Nextcloud Pricing & Value